 Screenshot 2: key differentiator

-Top caption: 21-day streaks, new ritual
+Top caption: 21-day streaks, a new ritual

 Screen: 21-day calendar view, streak chain highlighted